-Guidance: As well as displaying this information in the laundrette, it should also be made clear to the tenants at check-in and as part of a welcome pack.
+Guidance: As well as displaying this information in the laundry it should also be made clear to the tenants at check-in and as part of a welcome pack.

-4.62.
-Ensure that any amenity provided in communal areas is kept in working order and is available for its intended use.
+Ensure that any amenity provided in communal 4 60 areas is kept in working order and is available for its intended use.